-- Errors in the vehicle’s computers - similar to other parts of a car, the vehicle-computer may also malfunction, giving wrong instructions to the systems relying on the computer.
+- Errors in the vehicle’s computers - like other parts of a car, the vehicle-computer may also malfunction, giving wrong instructions to the systems relying on the computer.
 As a result, the ECU may wrongly activate the limp mode when the car has no issue at all.

-- Braking problem - advanced vehicles have sensitive brake sensors that may send the car into limp mode if there is an issue with the brakes.
+- Braking problems - advanced vehicles have sensitive brake sensors that may send the car into limp mode if there is an issue with the brakes.

 - Transmission troubles - the transmission system is one of the closely monitored parts in a vehicle, and any problem in it may automatically activate the limp mode.